webonyx/graphql-php/docs/index.md

 # About graphql-php

-**graphql-php** is an implementation of GraphQL specification in PHP (5.4+, 7.0+).
+**graphql-php** is a feature-complete implementation of GraphQL specification in PHP (5.4+, 7.0+).
-It is based on [JavaScript implementation](https://github.com/graphql/graphql-js) published by Facebook as a reference for others.
+It was originally inspired by [reference JavaScript implementation](https://github.com/graphql/graphql-js) published by Facebook.

 This library is a thin wrapper around your existing data layer and business logic.
 It doesn't dictate how these layers are implemented or which storage engines